 - The nervous system is fundamental for every function of our body.
 It plays a role in almost every aspect of our body’s health and comfort.

 - When we move, our muscles contract and pull on our bones to create movement.
-However, it is our nervous system that stimulates the muscles and causes its contraction.
+However, it is our nervous system that stimulates the muscles and causes their contraction.
 Without the neural command from the nervous system, our muscles would simply not work.
-When someone experiences a severe injury on the spinal cord, it often leads to the paralysis of the body below the injury point.
+When someone experiences a severe injury on the spinal cord, it often leads to paralysis of the body below the injury point.
 Because the nerves become damaged and the body parts below the injury point can no longer receive messages from the nervous system.

 - The nervous system stimulates and controls the functions of every tissue and every organ in our body.
 It controls our heart rate and blood pressure.
 It controls our breathing rate and makes sure that the oxygen supply to the blood is stable.
 It controls our digestive system.
 It controls metabolism, body temperature, and the balance of water and electrolytes.
 It also controls growth and development as well as reproduction.